ervinb/ervinb.github.io/_posts/22-12-2016-building-phantomjs-with-docker.md

 tags: phantomjs docker linux
 ---

-Docker is a great asset for creating ephemeral envrionments.
-This is especially useful in our case, where a lot of build dependecies have to be pre-installed, before hitting the switch.
-We can create various build environments, having vastly different packages and having a tidy host too.
+Chances are, when you want to compile something from source, you will need to install an exotic dependency or two on your box beforehand.
+Do this enough times and your screams won't be able to penetrate the software bloat you built.

+Docker's great isolation and flexibilty proved to be a great asset for building custom build environments: sandboxes with vastly different libraries, specialized for the current job at hand.

+In this post, we will go through the process of creating one such sandbox, specialized for building a popular headless browser.
 PhantomJS is a great open source effort, but their hard work rarely gets a release in a timely manner.
-Even if the fix you're looking for is merged, there's a very good chance that there is no binary available for download.
+Even if the fix you're looking for is merged, there's a very good chance that no binary is available for download.

 Compiling from source to the rescue!

+## Run!

-Here's the "I'm-being-chased-by-a-wolfpack" version:
+Here's the "I'm being chased by a wolfpack!" version:

 ```sh
 # optional build-arg for specifying which code revision